 1) Define The Fundamentals of Your Event

-Even if you were to find companies who are very interested in the event, you will only win them over once they buy into the event goals and vision.
-Thus, make sure to have these core factors explicitly defined before the beginning the search.
-Being able to clearly communicate these values to potential sponsors will be crucial in helping you secure the deal.
+Even if you were to find companies who are interested in the event, you will only win them over once they buy into the event goals and vision.
+Thus, make sure to have these core factors explicitly defined before beginning the search.
+Being able to clearly communicate these values will be crucial in helping you find companies interested in sponsorship events.